 - Launch PuTTYgen.

-- Enter the key's passphrase if requested.
+- Enter the key passphrase when prompted.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.